pymatgen.transformations package

 Returns:

-A new disordered Structure with occupancies discretized
+new disordered Structure instance with occupancies discretized

 class OrderDisorderedStructureTransformation(algo=0, symmetrized_structures=False, no_oxi_states=False)[source]